veillette/physics-book/contents/ch9ApplicationsOfStaticsIncludingProblemSolvingStrategies.md

 <div class="exercise" id="eip-339" data-element-type="problems-exercises">
 <div class="problem" id="eip-6" markdown="1">
-In [Figure](#eip-id2351577), the cg of the pole held by the pole vaulter is 2.00 m from the left hand, and the hands are 0.700 m apart.
+In [Figure 3](#fig3), the cg of the pole held by the pole vaulter is 2.00 m from the left hand, and the hands are 0.700 m apart.
 Calculate the force exerted by (a) his right hand and
 (b) his left hand.